karmab/kcli-openshift4/README.md

 - an arbitrary number of masters.
 - an arbitrary number of workers.
 - a bootstrap node removed during the install.
-- on kubevirt, an additional bootstrap helper node removed during the install.
+- on kubevirt/openstack/vsphere, an additional bootstrap helper node removed during the install.
 It serves ignition data to the bootstrap node, as the field used to store userdata can't handle the many caracters of the bootstrap ignition file.

 We first generate all the ignition files needed for the install.